-2020 marks the 30th year that Dr. Robert Kadas has served as Symposia Medicus’ Chairman of the Board.
-Symposia Spotlight connected with Dr. Kadas to get insights on his medical career, tenure as Chairman of the Board, and overall ethos.
+2020 marked the 30th year that Dr. Robert Kadas has served as Symposia Medicus’ Chairman of the Board.
+In September 2020, Symposia Spotlight connected with Dr. Kadas to get insights on his medical career, tenure as Chairman of the Board, and overall ethos.

 Dr. Robert Kadas is anything but a cliché.
 However, he has admitted being guilty of some familiar physician stereotypes.

 “I enjoy playing golf,” quipped Kadas.
 “But I am a much better doctor than I am a golfer.”

 Dr. Kadas has been in the medical profession for over 50 years.
 He attended medical school at the University of Southern California, Los Angeles, California before serving his residency also in Los Angeles.
 He then entered the military and served as a pediatrician in the U.S. Navy.
 Afterward, he moved to Northern California where he has maintained a private practice and serves as Associate Medical Director for John Muir Medical Center/Stanford Children’s Health Pediatric Partnership and continues to see patients a few days a week.
 For the past 30 years, Dr. Kadas has also served as Chairman of the Board for Symposia Medicus.

 Stereotypes aside, the typical practicing physician may look different according to Dr. Kadas.
 From starting at a practice of six pediatricians to partnering with a hospital that manages the practice and over 300 physicians, Dr. Kadas suggested that this may be an ongoing trend.
 “I think we will continue to see fewer physicians in private practice,” said Kadas.
 “It is hard to run a business and take care of patients in today’s world.
 Also, newer physicians want to see patients without having to open an office.
 I see continuing larger entities employing providers to provide care.”